TrellixVulnTeam/Selected_Projects_ZG39/README.md

 - STAT 240 Data Modeling (Spring 2022)
 - LIS 500 Code and Power (Spring 2022)
 - CS 320 Data Science Programming II (Spring 2022)
-- CS 564 Database Management Systems: Design and Implementation (Expected Summer 2022)
+- CS 564 Database Management Systems: Design and Implementation (Summer 2022)

+> ### Update
+#### `Writing_Sample`
+The folder contains two academic writing samples.
+The `001_academic_writing_sample.pdf` is an 8-paged ***Independent Research Paper***, which focuses on analyzing the "996" working phenomenon that has appeared in China since a couple of years ago.
+The `002_stat_project_report_sample.pdf` is a sample of Statistics analysis project report.
+It is the printed version of STAT 240 selected project.

 The repository is currently updating and many new projects/demos will be added soon.